yann-ro/cat-vs-dog/README.md

 ### Transfer learning
 > **Warning**
 >
-> Pretrain on imagenet was not considered bcs it contain images of cats and dog so inject new data
+> Pretrain on imagenet was not considered because imagenet contains images of cats and dog.

 ## Avoid overfitting